redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 Prepare your template to be overridden
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That code is enough to render the contents placed on the slot logo, but if you plan to distribute your theme, you must
+That code is enough to render the contents placed on the slot logo but you must wrap
-wrap the renderSlot function with a block instruction:
+the renderSlot function with a block instruction:

 .. code-block:: html+jinja